-Surface Emissions Monitoring Requirements: Any owner or operator of a MSW landfill with a gas collection and control system must conduct instantaneous and integrated surface monitoring of the landfill surface quarterly using the procedures specified in section 95471(c).
+Surface Emissions Monitoring Requirements: Any owner or operator of a MSW landfill with a gas collection and control system shall conduct instantaneous and integrated surface monitoring of the landfill surface quarterly using the procedures specified in section 95471(c) or an alternative procedure (including potentially a different monitoring frequency) approved pursuant to section 95471(e).
+Unsafe-to-walk surface areas, as defined in section 95475, that cannot be safely monitored using the procedures specified in section 95471(c) for an entire calendar quarter shall be monitored within the same quarter using the procedures specified in section 95471(d), unless those areas are monitored using an alternative surface emissions monitoring procedure approved pursuant to section 95471(e).

-Instantaneous Surface Monitoring: Any reading exceeding the limit specified in section 95465(a)(1) must be recorded as an exceedance and the following actions must be taken:
+Instantaneous Surface Monitoring: Any reading exceeding the limit specified in section 95465(a)(1) shall be recorded as an exceedance and the following actions shall be taken:

-The owner or operator must record the date, location, and value of each exceedance, along with re-test dates and results.
-The location of each exceedance must be clearly marked and identified on a topographic map of the MSW landfill, drawn to scale with the location of both the grids and the gas collection system clearly identified.
+Record the date, location coordinates, and value of each exceedance, along with re-test dates and results.

-Corrective action must be taken by the owner or operator such as, but not limited to, cover maintenance or repair, or well vacuum adjustments and the location must be remonitored within ten calendar days of a measured exceedance.
+Initiate corrective action within five calendar days of a measured exceedance such as, but not limited to, cover maintenance or repair, or well vacuum adjustments, and the location shall be re-monitored within 10 calendar days of the measured exceedance.

+If the re-monitoring performed pursuant to section 95469(a)(1)(B) shows a second exceedance, additional corrective action shall be initiated within five calendar days after the second exceedance and the location shall be re-monitored again no later than 10 calendar days after the second exceedance.

+If the re-monitoring shows that there is no longer an exceedance at the location, the location shall be re-monitored one month from the initial exceedance.

+If the re-monitoring performed pursuant to section 95469(a)(1)(B) shows that there is no longer an exceedance at the location, the location shall be re-monitored one month from the initial exceedance.

-If the re-monitoring of the location shows a second exceedance, additional corrective action must be taken and the location must be re-monitored again no later than 10 calendar days after the second exceedance.
+If the one-month re-monitoring shows a second exceedance, additional corrective action shall be initiated within five calendar days after the second exceedance and the location shall be re-monitored again no later than 10 calendar days after the second exceedance.

-If the re-monitoring shows a third exceedance, the owner or owner or operator must install a new or replacement well as determined to achieve compliance no later than 120 calendar days after detecting the third exceedance, or it is a violation of this subarticle.
+If the re-monitoring shows a third exceedance, the owner or operator shall notify the Executive Officer as specified in section 95470(b)(9) within 30 calendar days after detecting the third exceedance, and shall install a new or replacement well, unless an alternative remedy is approved pursuant to section 95469(a)(3), as determined to achieve compliance and as confirmed through re-monitoring no later than 120 calendar days after detecting the initial exceedance, or it is a violation of this subarticle.

-Any closed or inactive MSW landfill, or any closed or inactive areas on an active MSW landfill that has no monitored exceedances of the limit specified in section 95465(a)(1) after four consecutive quarterly monitoring periods may monitor annually.
-Any exceedances of the limit specified in section 95465(a)(1) detected during the annual monitoring that can not be remediated within 10 calendar days will result in a return to quarterly monitoring of the landfill.
+If all closed areas with final cover have no monitored exceedances of the limit specified in section 95465(a)(1) after four consecutive quarterly monitoring periods, the closed area with final cover may be monitored every three quarters (i.e., each monitoring event occurs three quarters after the previous monitoring event).
+Any exceedances of the limit specified in section 95465(a)(1) detected in the area being monitored every three quarters, including during compliance inspections, shall result in a return to quarterly monitoring of the entire landfill surface.

-Any exceedances of the limit specified in section 95465(a)(1) detected during any compliance inspections will result in a return to quarterly monitoring of the landfill.
+Any exceedances of the limit specified in section 95465(a)(1) detected during any compliance inspections are a violation of this subarticle.

-Integrated Surface Monitoring: Any reading exceeding the limit specified in section 95465(a)(2) must be recorded as an exceedance and the following actions must be taken:
+Integrated Surface Monitoring: Any reading exceeding the limit specified in section 95465(a)(2) shall be recorded as an exceedance and the following actions shall be taken:

-The owner or operator must record the average surface concentration measured as methane for each grid along with re-test dates and results.
-The location of the grids and the gas collection system must be clearly marked and identified on a topographic map of the MSW landfill drawn to scale.
+Record the average surface concentration measured as methane for each grid along with re-test dates and results.